danieltjw/aifutures/README.md

 ### Short to Medium

 - Jobs required for societies to function will be increasing be done by AI systems
+    - AIs are more cost effective and less error-prone

 - Humans will be in-charge of teaching and giving feedback to those AI systems

 - Marginal value of each additional human teaching the same AI systems will drop
     - traditional 1:1 ratio of job to human will not be required
     - humans will instead move to more unconventional tasks
-        - unconventional skills will be more valuable to an AI system once it has learned conventional skills
+        - unconventional skills will be more valuable to an AI system once it has learned more conventional skills
+    - AIs are good at generating synthetic data from existing data
+        - AIs are not yet good at generating tail-end distribution data that are less conventional
+            - high demand for unconventional skills
+            - quality over quantity of data

+Societies that are better at encouraging humans to generate more unconventional tail-end distribution data will be more successful in the long run.

+Societies shift to encouraging creativity over excessive productivity.

+Creativity will be key to more capable AI systems and by extension the society that relies on those AI systems.

 ### Medium to Long